Felony DWI Attorney In Houston

 Here are some significant consequences you should be aware of:

-- Criminal Record: A felony DWI will result in a permanent criminal record, which may affect future employment opportunities and housing options.
+- Criminal Record: A felony DWI conviction is permanent and may affect future employment and housing opportunities.

-- Increased Insurance Rates: Following a felony conviction, your insurance premium could skyrocket, making coverage increasingly unaffordable.
+- Increased Insurance Rates: Following a felony DWI conviction, insurance premiums may rise dramatically.

-- Rehabilitation Requirements: You may be mandated to complete alcohol education or rehabilitation programs, which can be time-consuming and costly.
+- Rehabilitation Requirements: Court-mandated alcohol education or rehabilitation is often required and can be both time-consuming and expensive.

-Taking proactive steps by seeking legal counsel can significantly impact your case.
-At Guy L. Womack & Associates, P.C., we offer personalized consultations to discuss your situation and potential defenses.
-Understanding your rights and the implications of a felony charge is crucial—don't hesitate to reach out for the guidance you need to navigate this complex legal process.
+Taking proactive legal action can significantly impact your case.
+At Guy L. Womack & Associates, P.C., our felony DUI attorneys in Houston offer comprehensive consultations to discuss potential defenses tailored to your circumstances.
+Understanding your rights after a felony drunk driving charge is critical—do not hesitate to reach out to our office for the guidance you need to navigate these complex legal issues.

 Here are some key rights you should be aware of:

-- The right to remain silent: You are not obligated to answer questions without an attorney present.
-Politely asserting this right can prevent self-incrimination.
+- The right to remain silent: You do not have to answer law enforcement questions without a felony drunk driving attorney present.

 To fight your felony DWI charges, contact a Houston felony DWI attorney from Guy L. Womack & Associates, P.C. today!
 Call us at (713) 364-9913.